agilexrm-docs/docs/guides/ProcessTemplatePermissions.md

 -	**View Process**: Allows the user to visualize the process instances in Process viewer.

 Each of these permissions is granted to "Security Role" of a "Business Unit".
 You may create new Security Roles to tailor your individual permissions.
-See Microsoft’s documentation on this topic.
+See Microsoft's documentation on this topic.
 [Create or edit a security role to manage access - Power Platform | Microsoft Learn](https://learn.microsoft.com/en-us/power-platform/admin/create-edit-security-role)

 > NOTE: These permissions apply to the action buttons shown in AgileXRM Process Manager making them may appear disabled if you don't have the appropriate permission.